ASEMS Part 3 - Assurance

 4. Safety and Environmental Cases/Assessments

-Project Teams or equivalents shall establish and maintain through-life safety cases that provide a compelling, comprehensible and valid argument that a Product, System or Service is safe for a given application in a given operating environment.
+Delivery Teams or equivalents shall establish and maintain through-life safety cases that provide a compelling, comprehensible and valid argument that a Product, System or Service is safe for a given application in a given operating environment.

 Identification of Legislation and other Requirements